trimstray/nginx-admins-handbook/README.md

 If the address is specified without a URI, or it is not possible to determine the part of URI to be replaced, the full request URI is passed (possibly, modified).

-Look also at this:
+Look also at this.
 Here is an example with trailing slash in location, but no trailig slash in `proxy_pass`.

 ```bash
 location /foo/ {